fanzou99/FastHR/README.md

 Contact
 -------
-If you have any queries or feedback, feel free to contact Fan Zou (Penn State University; fuz64@psu.edu).
+If you have any queries or feedback, feel free to contact Fan Zou (fanzou01@gmail.com).